accesscode-2-1/unit-5/final-projects/advanced-java/README.md

 If you are stuck at this point, see the hints below.

 > **Step 5:** Implement the `contains()` method.
 The logic should resemble that of `add()`.

+Now try out your trie.
+It won't print out the full list of words, but test whether it recognizes words in the dictionary correctly.
+If not, debug it!

 ## Challenge problem